Statistical mechanics from quantum envariance and exchange symmetry: Discussion

 Furthermore, the resolution of the Gibbs paradox~\cite{gibbs1902,sackur1911,tetrode1912} through entanglement~\cite{deffner2016} entropy provides more than just a fix for a classical problem.
-It offers a quantitative tool, the parameter $N\lambda_{\text{th}}^3/V$,~\cite{pathria2011,huang1987} to delineate the boundary between the classical and quantum worlds.
-Our numerical examples for air versus ultracold atomic gas make this transition tangible, showing that the ``paradox" is simply the breakdown of a classical approximation in a regime where quantum effects, specifically entanglement due to indistinguishability~\cite{zurek2014}, cannot be ignored.
+It offers a quantitative tool, the parameter $N\lambda_{\text{th}}^3/V$, \cite{pathria2011,huang1987} to delineate the boundary between the classical and quantum worlds.
+Our numerical examples for air versus ultracold atomic gas make this transition tangible, showing that the ``paradox'' is simply the breakdown of a classical approximation in a regime where quantum effects, specifically entanglement due to indistinguishability \cite{zurek2014quantumorigin}, cannot be ignored.

-It is important to acknowledge the idealizations used in our models, such as the assumption of non-interacting particles in the Gibbs paradox derivation~\cite{gibbs1902,sackur1911,tetrode1912} and perfectly orthogonal environment states.
-Future work should explore the extension of this envariance-based framework~\cite{deffner2016} to strongly interacting systems, where correlations can lead to new statistical phenomena and phase transitions~\cite{huang1987,pathria2011}.
-Investigating the effects of imperfect environmental coupling and decoherence would also provide a more realistic picture of how statistical equilibrium is reached in open quantum systems.
-Finally, the success of this approach suggests its potential applicability to other longstanding problems where information, gravity, and thermodynamics intersect~\cite{mihalas1978}, such as the black hole information paradox.
+It is essential to acknowledge the idealizations in our models, such as the assumptions of non-interacting particles in the derivation of the Gibbs paradox \cite{gibbs1902,sackur1911,tetrode1912} and the perfectly orthogonal environment states.
+Future research works could investigate the applications of this envariance-based framework~\cite{deffner2016} in strongly interacting systems, where the correlations may induce new statistical phenomena and phase transitions~\cite{huang1987,pathria2011}.
+Analyzing the effects of imperfect environmental coupling and decoherence would produce a more accurate depiction of the statistical equilibrium in open quantum systems.
+Finally, the success of this approach suggests its potential relevance to other enduring issues at the intersection of information theory, gravitation, and thermodynamics, such as the black hole information paradox.

-This work establishes that the fundamental principles of statistical mechanics~\cite{pathria2011} emerge naturally from quantum foundations, eliminating the need for phenomenological postulates.
-By employing the concept of envariance~\cite{deffner2016,zurek2003} - a symmetry property of entangled quantum systems - we have derived the core framework of statistical physics from first principles.
-Our approach reveals that the microcanonical and canonical ensembles~\cite{pathria2011}, along with their characteristic probability distributions, are direct consequences of quantum information dynamics rather than axiomatic assumptions.
+This work establishes that the central principles of statistical mechanics admit a consistent interpretation within quantum foundations, without introducing new phenomenological assumptions beyond those already present in quantum mechanics.
+By employing the concept of envariance~\cite{deffner2016,zurek2003}—a symmetry property of entangled quantum systems—we have shown how the microcanonical and canonical ensembles~\cite{pathria2011}, along with their characteristic probability distributions, emerge naturally from the structure of quantum information dynamics rather than being imposed as independent axioms.